-Section 5.7.
-A Director or Officer may be removed from office by a two-thirds vote of the Board of Directors, or, by a two-thirds vote of the membership.
-In addition a Director may be removed by action of the Board, if Director misses more than 2 meetings in a row.
+Section 7.8.
+A Director or Officer may be removed from office by a two-thirds vote of the Board of Directors, or by a two-thirds vote of the membership.
+In addition, a director may be removed by action of the Board if Director misses more than two meetings in a row.

-ARTICLE VI – OFFICERS

-Section 6.1.
-The Officers of this action group shall include the Chair of the Board, the Vice-Chair of the Board, the Secretary, the Treasurer, and other such officers as may be deemed necessary by the Board of Directors.
-The terms of Office shall be one year and shall coincide with the Rotary year.

-Section 6.2.
-The Board shall establish an “executive committee,” composed of the Chair of the Board, the Vice-Chair of the Board, the Secretary, and the Treasurer as named in 6.1 above, who shall only act between board meetings when such action is required due to an emergency.

-Section 6.3.
-The Officers shall perform the duties and functions usually attached to the title of their respective offices, together with those fixed by law, and such other duties as may from time to time be prescribed by the Board of Directors.

-Section 6.4.
-The Treasurer will report monthly to the Board of Directors and the Operations Team on the budgetary and financial status of the organization and of its various projects.

-Section 6.5.
-The Rotary Action Group shall carry Directors and Officers Insurance to indemnify every Director or Officer, their heirs, executors and administrators, against expenses (including attorneys' fees) actually and necessarily incurred by them, as well as any amount paid upon a judgment, in connection with any action, suit or proceeding, civil or criminal, to which they may be made a party by reason of his being or having been a director or officer of the action group or, at the request of the action group, having been a director or officer of any other entity of which the action group was at such time a shareholder or creditor and from which other entity they are not entitled to be indemnified, except in relation to matters as to which they shall be finally adjudged in such action, suit or proceeding to be liable for negligence or misconduct in performance of duty to the action group.
-In the event of a settlement, indemnification shall be provided only in connection with such matters covered by the settlement as to which the action group is advised by its counsel that the person to be indemnified did not commit such a breach of duty.
-The foregoing right of indemnification shall not be exclusive of other rights to which he may be entitled.

-ARTICLE VII – OPERATIONS TEAM
+ARTICLE VIII – OPERATIONS TEAM

-Section 7.1.
+Section 8.1.
 The day to day operations of this Rotary Action Group shall be managed by the Operations Team.
 The Team shall work to achieve the goals set by the Board.
-The Team shall develop the annual budget, to be approved by the Board, and through the Treasurer provide monthly financial accountings to the Board.
+The Team shall develop the annual budget, to be approved by the Board, and through the Treasurer provide quarterly financial accountings, or as requested, to the Board.
 The Operations Team shall consist of nine members who are all members of the WASH Rotary Action Group.
 The Chair of the Operations Team shall solicit recommendations for members of the Operations Team.
 All Team members shall be approved by the Board of Directors.

-Section 7.2.
+Section 8.2.
 A simple majority of the Operations Team shall constitute a quorum for the transaction of business at a meeting of the Operations Team.
 Attendance by conference call or via Internet shall be considered the same as attendance in person.